Board of Directors

 Vice President and CTO, OneSpan

 Benoit Grangé serves as Vice President and CTO of OneSpan, where he sets the vision and leads execution of the global product strategy, manages product development and R&D strategies and processes, and advises the company on strategic alliance partnerships and M&A activities.
 Mr. Grangé has been with OneSpan since 1999, and prior to his current role, has held positions of Director of Software Development and R&D Manager for OneSpan.
 In these roles, he has driven the development of new solutions to address new market needs; developed key OEM partnerships; structured and led R&D teams; defined, established and supervised global and local strategies for product design and development; and established and managed OneSpan’s international R&D centers across EMEA and APAC.
 Prior to OneSpan, Mr. Grangé was a lead engineer at DMIC, where he was responsible for designing, specifying and developing new software products in authentication, including Secret Key Exchange tools and OTP-based Single Sign On.
 Mr. Grangé’s extensive technical and product management skills cover the entire software life cycle, and software skills include Secret and Public Key Infrastructure, TCP/IP socket programming, EMV-CAP, Hardware Security Modules.
 Mr. Grangé holds a Master’s Degree in Mathematics from University of Bordeaux.

-Head of Fintech Business Department, BC Card Co., Ltd
+Head of Digital Laboratory, BC Card Co., Ltd

 Engineer, Facebook, Inc

 Brad Hill (@hillbrad) is an engineer working on Facebook’s identity products.